 In this post I am going to show you how to crochet the Rockport Beanie in rows.
 Last week I released the pattern for the Rockport Beanie crocheted in the round.
 It has become a very popular pattern and I can’t thank you enough.
 I love it when a pattern can be simple yet so pretty!

 As promised, this week I have a similar beanie pattern for you!
 Instead of crocheting in the round, this beanie is crocheted in rows.
 I used the same Color Made Easy yarn and the same hook size as the last Rockport crochet Beanie.
 I also used the same stitch repeat of half double crochet for one row followed by a slip stitch in the back loop only for the next row.

 If you are a novice crocheter, crocheting a beanie in rows may be easier for you.
 Essentially you are making one large rectangle.
 It is then slip stitched up the side to close.
 There is a little decreasing at the top but nothing too difficult.

 After cinching the top of the beanie, I did have to sew the hole closed because of the added bulk of the yarn.
 Again, nothing too difficult.

 You can choose to add a fur pom to your Rockport crochet beanie as well.
 I chose to omit the pom to give the beanie a more slouch look.
 I also love that this beanie is incredibly quick to crochet!
 Follow along to find out how to crochet the Rockport Beanie in rows.

 I’d love to know which method you prefer.
 Do you like to crochet beanies in the round?
 Or do you like the simplicity of crocheting in rows?
 Let me know in the comments!
 I hope you enjoy the pattern 🙂

 Rockport Beanie – Crocheted in Rows

-If you would like to purchases an ad-free printer friendly version of this pattern, please go to my ETSY or RAVELRY shop.
+If you would like to purchases an ad-free printer friendly version of this pattern, please visit my PATTERN shop or go to my ETSY or RAVELRY shop.